On recommendation letters

 Lastly, don’t be shy about mentioning anything else that you think is relevant, even if it is not strictly academic in nature.
 If I think it fits with the theme letter I will incorporate it, and if not I will just overlook it.

-Things that you should know
+Things that you should keep in mind

 • I need at least 4 weeks of notice to write a good letter.